-All agencies/professionals will be responsible for:-
+All agencies/professionals will be responsible for: -

-- providing the support that it identified through the Early Help Assessment; - being flexible about the duration and intensity of support provided based on the needs of the family; - offering practical 'hands on' support; - challenging family members where necessary, so that things can improve for them in the long term; - not giving up on families easily and persisting, even when things are difficult.
+- identifying and supporting families indicating a need for Early Help support as detailed in Paragraph 18 of Section 1 of KCSIE 2024. - · providing the support that it identified through the Early Help Assessment; - being flexible about the duration and intensity of support provided based on the needs of the family; - · offering practical 'hands on' support; - challenging family members where necessary, so that things can improve for them in the long term; - not giving up on families easily and persisting, even when things are difficult.